SunPower/pvfactors/docs/sphinx/theory/problem_formulation.rst

 And we realized that we needed to solve for :math:`\mathbf{q_o}` in order to find :math:`\mathbf{q_{inc}}`.
 But with the following assumptions, we can find an approximation of :math:`\mathbf{q_{inc}}` for back side surfaces without having to solve a linear system of equations:

-1) we can assume that the radiosity of the surfaces is equal to their reflectivity multiplied by the incident irradiance on the surfaces as calculated by the Perez transposition model, which only works for front side surfaces.
+1) we can assume that the radiosity of the surfaces is equal to their reflectivity multiplied by the incident irradiance on the surfaces as calculated by the Perez transposition model [#perez_paper]_, which only works for front side surfaces.
 I.e.

 .. math::